Impact

 Risk and Exploitability

-The CVSS score is not provided, and EPSS data is unavailable, making it difficult to quantify the likelihood of exploitation.
-Nonetheless, the defect can be triggered by interacting with the dm‑verity monitoring mechanism, implying a local or privileged execution requirement.
+The CVSS score is 5.5, and the EPSS score is < 1%, indicating a very low probability of exploitation.
+Based on the description, it is inferred that the defect can be triggered by interacting with the dm‑verity monitoring mechanism, suggesting a local or privileged execution requirement.
 The vulnerability is not listed in the CISA KEV catalog, suggesting no confirmed widespread exploitation at the time of reporting.

 OpenCVE Enrichment